Argentina–Mexico football rivalry: Statistics

+Official titles comparison

 Club competition

 At club level, Argentine and Mexican teams met for the first time at Copa Interamericana, a defunct competition contested by Conmebol and Concacaf club champions.
 In the first edition of the tournament (1968), Estudiantes de La Plata beat Toluca after a two-legged and a playoff series, winning the first trophy for South America.

 The first Mexican win over an Argentine side in Copa Interamericana came in 1977 when Club América defeated Boca Juniors.
 After both teams won one match each, a playoff was held in Mexico City, where América won 2–1 to achieve their first title.

 The rivalry between both nations at club level increased during the late 1990s, when Mexican clubs were invited to participate in Copa Libertadores.
 After Mexican representatives were eliminated on round of 16 in 1998, in the 2000 edition América lost to Boca Juniors in semifinals (5–4 on aggregate).
 The progress of Mexican sides in the competition was clearly evident in 2001 when Cruz Azul became the first Mexican team to play a final, being defeated by Boca Juniors on penalties after winning one game each (as visitor teams).
 Previously, Cruz Azul had eliminated Cerro Porteño (round of 16) and two Argentine teams, River Plate and Rosario Central (in quarter and semifinals respectively).

 The most controversial game between Mexican and Argentine teams in club competitions occurred in 2005, when Guadalajara faced Boca Juniors in quarter finals.
 In the first leg, Guadalajara beat Boca Juniors 4–0, being considered one of the greatest achievements of Mexican teams over Argentine rivals.
 In the second leg at La Bombonera, Chivas player Adolfo Bautista mock Boca Juniors supporters which caused Martín Palermo beat him.
 As a result, both were sent off while Boca Juniors coach, Jorge Benítez, spit at Bautista's face.
 The final 0–0 score eliminated Boca Juniors from the competition and the match passed into history as an embarrassing scandal.
 Benítez's misconduct caused Boca Juniors fired him after the incident.

 Tigres UANL became the second Mexican team to play a Copa Libertadores final in 2015, but they lost to River Plate (0–3 on aggregate).
 After the 2017 edition, Mexican teams would decline to participate in Copa Libertadores due to scheduling problems.